 Q: How much are your stock video footage clips?

 Q: Do you offer refunds?

 A: On download orders, generally, no. Please see our License Terms and Conditions at this link: Royalty Free License.

 Q: Are all your stock video clips and stock photos royalty free?

 Q: What do you mean by royalty free?

 A: Please see our License Terms and Conditions for a definitive answer.
 This FAQ is a summary and only provides brief guidance.
 Only the language in the License Terms and Conditions governs your use.
 Exclusive of any public domain stock video footage and public domain stock photos in our collection (please see below), “Royalty Free” generally means that any product you purchase may be used over and over again without incurring additional fees or costs.
 “Unlimited Use” means that the footage (or images) may be used for virtually any project including feature films; broadcast video; commercial, industrial, or educational video; games; or the internet.
 Some limitations are: The imagery may not be sold as a stock element or as part of any other content library or collection.
 Footage may not be used for computer screensavers in any way, shape or form, nor may it be used for pornographic, defamatory, or illegal material.
 Additionally, if the footage is used in the creation of a product that is sold in any manner (i.e., DVDs, download to rent, pay to stream (subscription or PPV), download to own, home videos, music videos, training videos, etc.) the footage may not comprise more than 25% of the project.
 Your license will be non-exclusive, worldwide, and in perpetuity.
-If you need exclusivity you will need to purchase a rights managed clip or hire us to shoot footage on a commissioned basis.
+If you need exclusivity you will need to purchase a rights managed clip or image or hire us to shoot footage or photos on a commissioned basis.
 Please contact us for options.

 Q: May I see a copy of your royalty free stock video footage license terms please?